shopsys/shopsys/README.md

 Learn the principles on which we distribute our product on our website at [Licenses and Pricing section](https://www.shopsys.com/licensing).

-Some of the Shopsys Platform repositories including [HTTP smoke testing](https://github.com/shopsys/http-smoke-testing) and [Monorepo Tools](https://github.com/shopsys/monorepo-tools) are distributed under standard MIT license so generally you can use it without any restriction.
+Some of Shopsys Platform repositories including [HTTP smoke testing](https://github.com/shopsys/http-smoke-testing) and [Monorepo Tools](https://github.com/shopsys/monorepo-tools) are distributed under standard MIT license so generally you can use it without any restriction.
 The information about the license is placed in the LICENSE file in the root of each repository.

 Shopsys Platform also uses some third-party components and images which are licensed under their own respective licenses.
 The list of these licenses is summarized in [Open Source License Acknowledgements and Third Party Copyrights](./open-source-license-acknowledgements-and-third-party-copyrights.md).